silnrsi/pysilfont/README.md

 python3 -m pip install -e .
 ```

-Alternatively to install in editable mode but tracking main/master repositories
+By default the dependencies pulled in are tracking git main/master.

-(see details in the optional-dependencies section of the pyproject.toml file):
+Alternatively to install in editable mode but only tracking released version (except palaso and glyphConstruction from git master)
 ```
-python3 -m pip install -e .[git]
+python3 -m pip install -e .[pipy]
 ```

 To have more than one project in editable mode you should install each one separately and only install pysilfont at the last step, for example: